OMNIALowCode/omniadocs/docs/pages/omnia3/Modeler/omnia3_modeler_scripts_UI.md

 By accessing **_User Interface / Scripts_** in the sidebar and selecting one from the list.

-You can edit the Description, order or change the code expression.
+You can edit the Description, load order or change the code expression.

 ## 3. Scripts Usage